Quantum Double Models coupled to matter fields: a detailed review for a dualization procedure: Acknowledgments

 \section{Acknowledgments}

-This work has been supported by CAPES (ProEx) and CNPq (grant 162117/2015-9).
-We thank C. Antonio Filho, R. Figueiredo and U. A. Maciel Neto for some mathematical discussions, as well as P. Teotonio Sobrinho for some physical discussions on subjects concerning this project.
-In particular, M. F. also thanks L. Daros Gama and F. Diacenco Xavier for friendly support during this work.
+This work has been partially supported by CAPES (ProEx) and CNPq (grant 162117/2015-9).
+We thank C. Antonio Filho, A. G. Chalom, R. A. Ferraz, R. Figueiredo and U. A. Maciel Neto and P. Teotonio Sobrinho for some discussions on subjects concerning this project.
+Special thanks are also due to: J. Beardsley, M. Jibladze, J. P. McCarthy, P. W. Michor and \textquotedblleft John N.\textquotedblright for the discussion, on the fact that a group action always induces a co-action in the context of Hopf algebras, which we quote in the footnote on page \pageref{discussion}; and the reviewers of this paper, who, although we do not know their names, helped us to make this paper a little more consistent and a lot better to read.
+M. F. is also deeply grateful to L. Daros Gama and F. Diacenco Xavier for friendly support during part of this work.